wp-plugins/auto-upload-images/readme.txt

 == Description ==

 When you want to save post, this plugin search for images url which exists in post and automatically upload external images to wordpress upload directory and replace external link with your link.

-Automatically add image to Media Library and Attach to post.
+Automatically add image to Media Library and attach to post.

+<a href="http://p30design.net/1391/08/wp-auto-upload-images.html" title="plugin page" target="_blank">Official Plugin Page</a>

 == Installation ==